AdamDawi/Foodder/README.md

 - **Swipe-to-Dismiss Removal:** Seamlessly remove dishes from your 'Liked' list with a simple [swipe to left action](#animations).

-- **Undo Removal:** Easily recover accidentally removed dishes using the undo function.
+- **Undo Removal:** Easily recover accidentally removed dishes using the undo function.⏪

 - **Pull-to-Refresh:** Refresh your 'Liked' list with a simple pull-down gesture, ensuring you're always up-to-date.